Fitness to drive

 If you are applying for your first driving licence (including provisional) or applying to renew your licence, there is a section on the application form which asks questions about your health.
 You should use this part of the form to tell the DVLA about your mental health problem.

-- your diagnosis
+- Your diagnosis

-- any medication you are prescribed
+- Any medication you are prescribed

-- how the medication you take makes you feel
+- How the medication you take makes you feel

-This information was published in September 2016.
-We will revise it in 2018.
+This information was published in January 2023.
+We will revise it in 2026.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.